OneOfOne/ooo-nospam/readme.txt

 As of version 0.6 you can access all configurable options in `/wp-admin/options-general.php?page=ooo-nospam-admin`

 == Changelog ==
+= v0.7.7 =
+* Added an option to use an extra check using javascript.
+* Added a debug option to embed the score array in comments that passes the plugin.
+* Changed the hidden field name, again.

 = v0.7.6 =
 * Fixed a bug with the auto delete option not showing in the user interface.